Creating a partner trunk and a private connection in it

 : Company name.folder-id

-: ID of the folder to send Cloud Interconnect monitoring metrics to.partner
+: ID of the folder that will receive Cloud Interconnect monitoring metrics.partner

-: Name of the partner from the partner list.Point of presence
+: Name of your Cloud Interconnect partner.Point of presence

-: Code of the point of presence from the partner list, where the partner provides connections to Yandex Cloud.Connection capacity
+: Code of the point of presence where your partner can provide connections to Yandex Cloud.Connection capacity

 : Bandwidth in Mbps.